Sagargupta16/LeetCode_Rating_Predictor/README.md

-# Machine Learning Model Project for Leetcode Contest Rating Prediction
+# Leetcode Contest Rating Prediction

 ## Project Overview
 This project encompasses the development and execution of a machine learning model focused on analyzing and predicting user rating in leetcode coding contests.
 Utilizing Python and various libraries, it includes functionalities for data fetching, preprocessing, training, and making predictions.